 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated investing and financing activities.
 Senior management is actively involved in the review and approval of planned expenditures.
 All contractual maturities of accounts payable and accrued liabilities are due within one year.
 The Company has no other liabilities.
 The Company generates sufficient cash from operating activities to fund its operations and fulfill its obligations as they become due.
-The Company has credit facilities available with Royal Bank of Canada totalling \$2,560,000, including a revolving demand credit facility of \$1,500,000 which it has not drawn down as at the date hereof.
+The Company has credit facilities available with Royal Bank of Canada totalling \$2,560,000, including a revolving demand credit facility of \$1,500,000 which it has not drawn down as at the date hereof, a foreign exchange facility of \$1,000,000, and credit card facilities totalling \$60,000.

-There were no changes to the Company's exposure to liquidity risk, credit risk, or interest rate risk or to its approach to managing these risks during the three and nine months ended September 30, 2017.
+There were no changes to the Company's exposure to liquidity risk, credit risk, or interest rate risk or to its approach to managing these risks during the year ended December 31, 2017.

-8. Cash, Cash Equivalents and Short Term Investments
+8. Short Term Investments